confluentinc/ksqldb-recipes/docs/operations/data-center/index.md

 --8<-- "docs/operations/data-center/source.json"
 ```

 The above `MySqlCdcSource` configuration could be used to stream changes from the `customer` database's `tenant` table into the Kafka cluster.
 This connector is provided as [fully managed by Confluent Cloud](https://docs.confluent.io/cloud/current/connectors/cc-mysql-source-cdc-debezium.html).
+And the same is true for the telemtry data, which can be sourced using the [fully managed MQTT source Connector](https://docs.confluent.io/cloud/current/connectors/cc-mqtt-source.html) on Confluent Cloud.

 Fully managed connectors can be deployed using the web console or the Confluent CLI command `confluent connect create --config <file>`.

-Sourcing telemtry data could be acheived using the MQTT source Connector.
-The above configuration is for a self-managed connector, see the documentation for details on connecting a [self-managed connector Confluent Cloud](https://docs.confluent.io/cloud/current/cp-component/connect-cloud-config.html).

 If you do not have equivalent source systems to configure connectors for, you can still proceed with this recipe and utilize the sample `INSERT` statements provided below to simulate the tenant occupancy and telemetry data.